2014 ends and I am ready for 2015 to start… Thank you for the support and comments throughout the year!

 In June, the Hyper-V Server User Group – UAE & Gulf was born, which provides a one-stop center for people to learn about Hyper-V, System Center, and Azure.

-In October, I was awarded with the Microsoft® Most Valuable Professional (MVP) for Hyper-V, which is a great honor.
-As a First time MVP, I am greatly humbled and gracious for all those in the community that have found my contributions meaningful.
+In October, I was awarded the Microsoft® Most Valuable Professional (MVP) for Hyper-V, which is a great honor.
+As a First time MVP, I am greatly humbled and gracious to all those in the community that has found my contributions meaningful.

 In November, my first book is reviewed: Hyper-V Best Practices.

-Some of the work I really enjoyed in 2014, was the building a Microsoft private cloud using the Cloud OS stack on top of HP Blades, 24 Cores, 10Gb, 3PAR storage and 1TB RAM!
+Some of the work I really enjoyed in 2014, was building a Microsoft private cloud using the Cloud OS stack on top of HP Blades, 24 Cores, 10Gb, 3PAR storage, and 1TB RAM!

 Last but not least, ending the year by passing the Microsoft® cloud exams.

-As a blogger in the Microsoft virtualization space it was fun.
-The traffic to my site growth significantly, unfortunately my blog went offline couple of times due to reaching my bandwidth limit, eventually I increased the bandwidth in order to sustain maximum availability as possible.
+As a blogger in the Microsoft virtualization space, it was fun.
+The traffic to my site grew significantly, unfortunately, my blog went offline a couple of times due to reaching my bandwidth limit, eventually, I increased the bandwidth in order to sustain as maximum availability as possible.

 So let’s start wrapping up 2014.